m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 **only the pivot table that you just created.**
  - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
- - How would someone cast doubt upon this suggestion?
+ - Imagine that you are a descendent of Hamilton and you wish to argue on his behalf.
-   What data would they point at in your pivot table?
+   What data in the pivot table should you point at vigorously?

 <br>